BCHarker-OCT/Mostly-Useful-Mac/README.md

 - Clipboard Manager: [maccy](https://maccy.app)
 - Typing automator: [Rocket Typist](https://www.witt-software.com/rockettypist/)
   - One-time fee, but a big time saver.
 I can have it replace text with small shortcuts, as well as templates to make things go faster.
-This is useful for typing out Linux commands that are very long, repetitive, or for always typing someone's name corretly in Slack.
+This is useful for typing out Linux commands that are very long, repetitive, or for always typing someone's name correctly in Slack.
   - Example:  `!H` types `hostname -f`
 - Screenshot tool: [shottr](https://shottr.cc) (one time fee, but worth it!)
 - Spolight on steroid: [Raycast](https://www.raycast.com/)